Here you are, folks: the 2008 Interfilk Quilt

 I'm only charging the cost of the shipping

-now, but that has gone up to 80 cents.
+now, but that has gone up to $1.00 US.

-I can take PayPal now: send the money to msminlr@sbcglobal.net
+PayPal now: send the money to msminlr@gmail.com,

 This